dhilipa01/Nakora/README.md

 **System-wide DNS Security Shield — on-device, privacy-first, CISA PDNS-inspired**

+The project at this stage is merely an experiment.
+I intend to convert javascript to react in order to better ensure effeciency and experiment.

+Use Gophish or any simulation tool to feed in data to the app for a form of testing if you will.

+Claude was used to security test this very project to make sure it would function even in certain edge cases and yes little a compliance testing as well.

 Prototype v0.1.0 | Electron + React | Zero Trust IPC | .NET 8 / WinUI 3 architecture target

 ---